 - In the end, you will be asked to input a phone number and verify it through a code you will receive via text.

 You are now part of Upwork!
 You can search for jobs, send proposals, and get to know the platform.
 Play around with it and see what it’s all about.

 While it may seem like you are ready for prime time, there are secondary steps to take.
-Some are required and others just help you get more jobs.
+Some are required, and others help you get more jobs.
 Let us guide you through them.

 - Verify your ID here.
 This is a requirement.

 - Make sure to add some work history so clients know what you have done.

 - Of course, your educational history will also help.

 - Click the View profile option on the home page and make sure you add as much information as you can.
 Clients like to see detailed profiles.